-Last week, William Grant & Sons began work on its supply of 5m litres of ethanol to make hand sanitiser during the covid-19 crisis.
+William Grant & Sons is in the midst of working on its supply of 5m litres of ethanol to make hand sanitiser during the covid-19 crisis.

-The drinks company has shifted production at three of its distilleries for at least the next eight weeks.
+The drinks company shifted production at three of its distilleries for at least eight weeks.

 On 23 March 2020, Diageo pledged to help enable the creation of 8m bottles of hand santiser during the covid-19 crisis.

 The drinks giant, which makes the likes of Johnnie Walker and Smirnoff, will be donating up to 2m litres of grain neutral spirit (GNS) to hand sanitiser producers in order to protect frontline healthcare workers.
 The donation will result in eight million 250ml bottles being made available.